postcss/postcss/API.md

 root.first.last.important  //=> undefined
 ```

-If value has comments before `!important` statement, they will be stored
+If there are comments between the declaration's value and its `!important` annotation,
-in `_important` property.
+they will be available in the `_important` property.

 ```js
 var root = postcss.parse('a { color: black /**/ !important }');